medcomdk/dk-medcom-document/input/pagecontent/index.md

 **XML and JSON:** Note that the document may be represented in either XML or JSON and interconverted between these or have its character encoding changed, all the while remaining the same document.

 #### Terminology IG and metadata IG
-In [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced MedCom Terminology CodeSystems and ValueSets developed by MedCom can be found.
+In the [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced MedCom Terminology CodeSystems and Value sets developed by MedCom can be found.

-In MedCom [Dk Terminology for XDS Metadata](https://medcomfhir.dk/ig/xdsmetadata/) all MedCom CodeSystems and ValueSets related to metadata.
+In the [MedCom Terminology for XDS Metadata](https://medcomfhir.dk/ig/xdsmetadata/) all MedCom CodeSystems and Value sets related to metadata.

 #### Dependencies
 Besides Terminology and metadata IGs, this IG has a dependency to the [MedComCore IG](http://medcomfhir.dk/ig/core/), [DK-core](https://hl7.dk/fhir/core/), defined by [HL7 Denmark](https://hl7.dk/) and [IHE MHD](https://profiles.ihe.net/ITI/MHD/). **Note** that the IG versions linked may be newer than the versions used as dependencies in this implementation guide.
 For the exact dependency versions applied, see the **Dependencies** tab in the top menu under **More**.